roccaa/FPBern/FPBern(a)/README.md

 ###Download
 FPBern(a) is maintained as a GitHub repository at the address https://github.com/roccaa/FPBern.git

-It can be obtained either by typing the following command:
+It can be obtained by typing the following command:

 $ git clone https://github.com/roccaa/FPBern.git